Neo-Mind/WARP/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an addition to this project
 title: "[FEATURE]"
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---